bast/recipes/mohnguglhupf.md

 - Separate eggs into white (bowl A) and yolk (bowl B)
 - Melt butter and put to larger (glass) bowl C
 - Bowl C: add powder sugar, add 1 teaspoon vanilla sugar, a pinch of salt, a pinch of cinnamon, mix well
-- Slowly add egg yolk (bowl B) to bowl C
+- Slowly add egg yolk (bowl B) to bowl C while stirring
 - Bowl A (glass): Beat egg white to snow and add sugar
 - Manually mix 1/3 from bowl A into bowl C
 - Bowl C: carefully lift the poppyseed and almond flour and the snow under the egg yolk mass until homogeneous looking